 - The Odd Couple had an episode where Felix was trying to win a new oven in a cooking contest, but a physical condition prevented him from the ability to use his arms.
 Oscar attempted to help, and in spite of screwing it up and creating something different, Felix won.
 But he concedes to the runner-up (a sweet girl vying for the oven as well), claiming that the dish he set out to prepare did not turn out be the proper dish.

 - Unlike most examples this is commonly used to screw over the Faces, either by removing their victory or by giving them the victory but not the belt (belts don't transfer on a DQ in most leagues).
+In some circles it is known as the Dusty Finish.

 - In 1983 Victor Jovica defeated Ric Flair for the NWA Championship, but this was reversed three days later because Jovica had his legs on the ropes when he pinned Flair.